 SAVVY TIP: The percentage relates to the nil rate band that applied at the time of death.
 In the tax year 2005-2006 it was £275,000. £100,000 is 36% of £275,000.

 When Mrs. Jones dies there is around 64% of unused inheritance tax allowance available.
 In 2016 the inheritance tax allowance is £325,000, and 64% of that is £208,000.
 That means that Mrs. Jones can leave £533,000 (her own inheritance tax allowance of £325,000 + £208,000 from her late husband) to whoever she wants to without there being any inheritance tax to pay.
 You can check the inheritance tax thresholds on the Gov.uk website.

-SAVVY TIP: There’s more information about how married couples can transfer the unused inheritance tax allowance or nil rate band in my article entitled transferring your inheritance tax allowance to your spouse or civil partner.
+SAVVY TIP: There’s more information about how married couples can transfer the unused inheritance tax allowance or nil rate band in my article entitled transferring unused inheritance tax allowance.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.